Michael Uwezu: Forest Green Rovers

 On 6 August 2011, Uwezu featured as a trialist for Forest Green Rovers in a 2–1 win over Gloucester City.
 And on 3 November 2011, Uwezu signed a short-term contract with Forest Green.
 Uwezu made his Forest Green debut on 5 November 2011 coming on as a substitute in Forest Green's home win over Alfreton Town.

 On 6 January 2012, Uwezu signed an extended contract at The New Lawn after impressing in his first two months with the club.
 On 3 March 2012, Uwezu scored his first goal for Forest Green in a 2–1 home win against Cambridge United.
 At the end of the season Uwezu was released by Forest Green.

 Thamesmead Town

 In the 2014–15 season Uwezu played for Thamesmead Town in the Isthmian League Division One North.

 FC Linköping City

 In 2016, Uwezu moved abroad for the first time in his career, signing with Swedish fourth-tier club FC Linköping City.
 He played 65 league games for the club, scoring 27 goals and occasionally captaining the side, before leaving at the end of the 2018 season.

 East Grinstead Town

 Uwezu joined Isthmian League side East Grinstead Town in January 2020.

 Burgess Hill Town

 Uwezu joined Burgess Hill Town in August 2021.

 Ashford United

 In May 2022, Uwezu joined Ashford United.
+He made one league appearance for the club, as a late substitute in a 1–0 win at Burgess Hill Town on 13 August.

+Haywards Heath Town

+Later in the 2022-23 season, Uwezu moved on to Haywards Heath Town, where he made seven league appearances, scoring three goals, as the club were relegated from the Isthmian League; he stayed with the club for the following season in the Southern Combination League, adding eight league appearances and four more goals.

+Lydd Town

+Uwezu joined Lydd Town at the start of the 2024-25 season.